ekobsd/msexcel/notes.md

 - number 1, 0, -1.
 We choose 0 for exactly match the value.
 - `MATCH` will return cell position value of exactly match compared cell

-> - We combine `INDEX` and `Match` for handy tools to fill up blank cell with proper value
+> - We combine `INDEX` and `Match` as a handy tools to fill up blank cell with proper value
 > - We use bracket [] to access column of table
 > - the formula will be `=INDEX(table[column for reference],match([@column to be compared], table[column to be reference],0))`
 > - We used an absolute reference ($ symbol) for the table if we want to be able to copy the formula to other cells